 SUBMISSION TO THE VOTERS.
-The vote by the qualified voters of the city on a proposed or referred ordinance shall be held on the next legally available election date following the expiration of the date for final action by the Board of Aldermen.
-Copies of the proposed or referred ordinance shall be made available at the polls
+The vote by the qualified voters of the city on a proposed or referred ordinance shall be held on the next general municipal election date following the expiration of the date for final action by the Board of Aldermen.
+Copies of the proposed or referred ordinance shall be made available at the polls through the St. Louis County Board of Elections and in the City Clerk’s office at least thirty (30) days in advance of the general municipal election.